buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ### Response body

-You can include the header  `Buildkite-Include-Query-Stats` to the GraphQL request, which will return the complexity data along with the GraphQL response.
+To include the complexity data in responses, use the `Buildkite-Include-Query-Stats` header in GraphQL requests.
+This returns the complexity data in the response like the following:

 ```json
 {